publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch38/m__us_usc_t10_s664.md

 [Pub.
 L. 109–364, div.
 A, title V, § 519(e)][/us/pl/109/364/s519/e], Oct.
 17, 2006, [120 Stat.
 2191][/us/stat/120/2191], provided that:

-> “The amendments made by this section \[amending this section and sections 667 and 668 of this title\] shall take effect on October 1, 2007.”
+> “The amendments made by this section \[amending this section and former section 667 and [section 668 of this title][/us/usc/t10/s668]\] shall take effect on October 1, 2007.”

  __Retroactive Joint Service Credit for Duty in Certain Joint Task Forces__